mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!